Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 7. Personalize

-People don't want to feel like an employee number.
+People don't want to feel like a number.
 If there's one thing modern science has uncovered, it's the extreme amount of variation between people's minds.
 What drives one person might be totally off-putting to another.
 By learning about what makes each employee tick, you can deliver an experience to suit them specifically.

 There's no better way to make workers feel seen and valued than knowing them on a deeper, more personal level.